Shopify Integration

 Deploying to EdgeOne Pages

-Enter the Shopify Ecommerce Starter template page, click
+Enter the template page Shopify Ecommerce Starter, click

-Deploy, log in and enter the console deployment page, then configure the following environment variables:SHOPIFY_STORE_DOMAIN: Fill in your Shopify store addressSHOPIFY_STOREFRONT_ACCESS_TOKEN: Fill in your Storefront API Access Token.SHOPIFY_API_VERSION: Fill in 2025-04 if no special requirement.
+Deploy, and after logging in, enter the console deployment page to configure the following environment variables:SHOPIFY_STORE_DOMAIN: Fill in your Shopify store address.SHOPIFY_STOREFRONT_ACCESS_TOKEN: Fill in your Storefront API Access Token.SHOPIFY_API_VERSION: Fill in 2025-04 if no special requirement.

-After configuration, click the "Start Deployment" button and wait for the deployment to complete.
+After configuration, click the "Start Deployment" button and wait for deployment to complete.
 The deployment successful interface will display.
-If the project fails during deployment, modify the project based on
+If the project deployment fails, you can modify the project based on

-Build Logs and Build Summary info, or contact staff to resolve the issue.
+Build Logs and Build Summary info, or contact staff to resolve.

 2. Test Payment